azhx/blagoblag/content/drafts/top-http-offenders.rst

 Over the past year, I've seen several websites that used to top this list migrate to ``https://``, for example Amazon, Netflix, and the Washington Post.

-Here's the top 25 worst HTTP offenders (grouped by brand)!
+Here's the top 25 worst HTTP offenders, grouped by brand.
 If you work for one of these sites, offering HTTPS should be a top priority.
 If you're not sure why, watch `this talk on MOAR TLS`_ from earlier this year.